Akash-Raj-1997/First-webpage/README.md

 # First-webpage
-Webpage is created and the commits, branches were added using Gitbash and updated to GitHub.
+Webpage was created and the commits, branches were added using Gitbash and updated to GitHub.